Did You Know??

 3. All of the core, required courses are offered in the evenings to accommodate those individuals who work full time.

-4. The MACI program can be attended on a part-time [11 credits or less], or a full-time [12 – 18 credits] basis, and those who attend part-time can usually complete the program in 2 – 3 years, while those students who attend full-time can complete the program in 18 months.
+4. The MSCI program can be attended on a part-time [11 credits or less], or a full-time [12 – 18 credits] basis, and those who attend part-time can usually complete the program in 2 – 3 years, while those students who attend full-time can complete the program in 18 months.

-5. The MACI program is part of the Division of Graduate Medical Sciences in the Boston University’s School of Medicine.
+5. The MSCI program is part of the Division of Graduate Medical Sciences in the Boston University’s School of Medicine.
 Within the Division of Graduate Medical Sciences there are 12 graduate programs from which to choose your electives.

-7. In addition to the MACI program, students have the option to obtain a dual degree in clinical investigation and medical sciences [which is an attractive degree for those seeking to apply to medical school], an online graduate certificate in clinical investigation, or a live graduate certificate in clinical investigation.
+7. In addition to the MSCI program, students have the option to obtain a dual degree in clinical investigation and medical sciences [which is an attractive degree for those seeking to apply to medical school], an online graduate certificate in clinical investigation, or a live graduate certificate in clinical investigation.

-8. The core courses in the MACI program are taught by instructors who have experience in both the academic arena of research, and the industry side of research.
+8. The core courses in the MSCI program are taught by instructors who have experience in both the academic arena of research, and the industry side of research.
 Currently, two of the 5 core courses are co-taught – each with an instructor from academia, and from industry.

-9. Completion of the MACI program qualifies you to sit for several of the clinical research certification exams offered by the Asociation of Clinical Research Professionals (ACRP) and the Academy of Pharmaceutical Physicans and Investigators.
+9. Completion of the MSCI program qualifies you to sit for several of the clinical research certification exams offered by the Asociation of Clinical Research Professionals (ACRP) and the Academy of Pharmaceutical Physicans and Investigators.

 - Approximately 1/3 of our students are physicians.